List of Canadian Hot 100 number-one singles of 2024

-"A Bar Song (Tipsy)" by Shaboozey (pictured) is the longest-running number-one single of 2024, spending a record-breaking 25 weeks atop the Canadian Hot 100.
-It later ranked as the best-performing single of the year.
+"A Bar Song (Tipsy)" by Shaboozey (pictured) is the longest-running number-one song of 2024, spending a record-breaking 25 weeks atop the Canadian Hot 100.
+It later ranked as the best-performing song of the year.

-This is a list of the Canadian Hot 100 number-one singles of 2024.
-The Canadian Hot 100 is a chart that ranks the best-performing singles of Canada.
-Its data, published by Billboard magazine and compiled by Luminate, is based collectively on each single's weekly physical and digital sales, as well as airplay and streaming.
+This is a list of the Canadian Hot 100 number-one songs of 2024.
+The Canadian Hot 100 is a chart that ranks the best-performing songs of Canada.
+Its data, published by Billboard magazine and compiled by Luminate, is based collectively on each song's weekly physical and digital sales, as well as airplay and streaming.

 Chart history

 Tate McRae (pictured) spent one week atop the Canadian Hot 100 in 2024 with her single "Greedy".
 She was the only Canadian artist to reach number one this year.

-Benson Boone (pictured) earned his first number-one single with "Beautiful Things".
+Benson Boone (pictured) earned his first number-one song with "Beautiful Things".
 It spent nine weeks atop the chart.

-Beyoncé (pictured) earned her second number-one single on the Canadian Hot 100 with "Texas Hold 'Em", which spent two consecutive weeks at number one.
+Beyoncé (pictured) earned her second number-one song on the Canadian Hot 100 with "Texas Hold 'Em", which spent two consecutive weeks at number one.

-Taylor Swift (pictured) became the female artist with the most Canadian Hot 100 number-one singles, with 12, as "Fortnight" debuted atop the chart.
+Taylor Swift (pictured) became the female artist with the most Canadian Hot 100 number-one songs, with 12, as "Fortnight" debuted atop the chart.

-Post Malone (pictured) scored two number-one singles, the most of any artist this year, as "Fortnight" and "I Had Some Help" hit number one on the chart.
+Post Malone (pictured) scored two number-one songs, the most of any artist this year, as "Fortnight" and "I Had Some Help" hit number one on the chart.